Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Introduction

 \subsection{State of the art}

-Now we recall some results about the derivation of the Boltzmann and Landau equation.
+Now we recall some results about the derivation of the Boltzmann and Landau equation from a particle system.

-In the non linear setting, the only results hold for potential $\mathcal{U}(\cdot)$ supported in a ball $\{x\in\mathbb{R}^3,\,|x|\leq R\}$.
+In the nonlinear setting, the only results hold for potentials $\mathcal{U}(\cdot)$ supported in a ball $\{x\in\mathbb{R}^3,\,|x|\leq R\}$.
 In the Boltzmann-Grad scaling $N\epsilon^2=1$, the distribution of a typical particle follows the Boltzmann equation up to a time $O(1/R^2)$.
 The first derivation was performed by Lanford \cite{Lanford} for hard spheres ({\it i.e.} $\exp(-\mathcal{U}_{\rm hs}(r))=\ind_{r>1}$) and King \cite{King} for more general compactly supported potentials (see also \cite{GST,PSS,Delinger,BGSS4}).
-The previous results have two defaults.
-They are valid only up to a small time (for the atmosphere at the level of the sea, this time scale is of order $10^{-9}s$), and the results apply only to a compactly supported interaction potential.
-However, there is one long time result out of equilibrium \cite{IP}, in a setting where the dispersive effects are dominant.
+The previous results have two defects.
+They are valid only up to a small time (for the atmosphere at temperature $20^\circ\!{\rm C}$ and pressure $10^5{\rm Pa}$, the validity time is $10^{-9}s$), and the results apply only to a compactly supported interaction potential.
+A first long-time result out of equilibrium is \cite{IP}, in a setting where the dispersive effects are dominant.
+More recently, Deng, Hani and Ma provide a long time result out of equilibrium \cite{DHM} for more general initial datum $f_0$.
+Their result holds up to the minimum between the existing time of $f(t)$, the solution of the Boltzmann equation with initial data $f_0$, and a time $O(\log | \log N |^\alpha)$ for some $\alpha\in (0,1)$ given by a sampling time strategy.

-For the Landau equation, the unique results hold only at time $0$ (see \cite{PSS,Winter}): the authors obtain the equality
+For the Landau equation, the unique results hold only at time $0$ (see \cite{BPS,Winter,Duerinckx}): the authors obtain the equality

-This is not the first attempt to derive a linear version of the Boltzmann equation without a cut-off and the Landau equation.
-The first proof was provided in a setting where one tagged particle is followed in a background of fixed particles distributed with respect to the Poisson measure (see \cite{DP} for the derivation of Boltzmann equation and \cite{DR} for the derivation of Landau equation).
-Later, a \emph{linear particles setting} was treated.
-One follows a tagged particle $1$ in a bath initially at thermal equilibrium.
-Hence, the one has to compute the covariance
+Note that in \cite{BPS,Winter}, the authors do not look at the real particle system but at a simplified version (they truncate the BBGKY hierarchy).
+In \cite{Duerinckx}, Duerinckx proves the consistency of the Lenard--Balescue equation, which can be understood as a modification of the Landau equation.
+However, the scaling is far from the collisional scaling that we are treating here.

-in the Boltzmann-Grad and grazing collision scaaling.
-At the limit, the distribution of the particle $1$ is described by the linear Landau (respectively Boltzmann) equation (see \cite{Ayi} for the Boltzmann version and \cite{Catapano} for the Landau one).
-In her paper, Ayi does not consider interaction through the cut-off potential $\mathcal{U}_{s,R}$, but directly a long range potential $\mathcal{U}$ with fast decay at infinity (she needs $\mathcal{U}(r)\leq O(\exp(-\exp\exp|x|^4))$).
-Note that if the linear setting is a $O(1)$ perturbation of equilibrium, the linearized setting (which is treated in the present paper) is a $O(N)$ perturbation of equilibrium.
+This is not the first attempt to derive a linear version of the Boltzmann or Landau equations.